 The Clonard Safeguarding Committee meets regularly throughout the year to monitor and review the implementation of policies and procedures, in line with best practice.
 It is chaired by Brendan Dineen who is also an accredited trainer for the National Board for Safeguarding Children in the Catholic Church.
 The members of the Committee are:

 Fr.
-Peter Burns (Rector)
+Brendan Kelly (Rector)

 Reporting a Concern